Ashishjob/Ashishjob/README.md

 ### About Me
 - Pronouns: He/Him
-- Currently a student at the Honors College of the University of Houston
+- I am currently a student at the Honors College of the University of Houston.
-- I will be majoring in Computer Science and minoring in Math
+- I am majoring in Computer Science and minoring in Math.
-- I am still relatively new to the field of Computer Science, but I am eager to learn and gain as much experience and knoweldge as I can!
+- I am always eager to learn and gain as much experience and knoweldge as I can!

 ### What I am a part of
 - **Exeutive Intern** at Code[Coogs] <img align="left" alt="Java" width="30px" src="https://cdn.discordapp.com/attachments/800523149241352233/1064580703154614343/cd9b0eaf-fa7d-4298-8257-322210687f53.png" />